 Here are the two major types of refinances:

-- Rate-and-term refinancing to save money.
-The majority of homeowners refinance the rest of the balance on their mortgage for a lower interest rate and a loan term you can afford.
+1. Rate-and-term refinancing to save money.
+The majority of homeowners refinance the rest of the balance on their mortgage for a lower interest rate and an affordable loan term.
 (The loan term is the number of years it will take to repay the loan such as 15 or 30 years.)

-Other reasons people refinance: to replace an adjustable-rate mortgage with a fixed-rate loan, eliminate FHA mortgage insurance or to settle a divorce.
+Other reasons consumers refinance include to replace an adjustable-rate mortgage with a fixed-rate loan, eliminate FHA mortgage insurance or to settle a divorce.